avdept/JellyBoxPlayer/README.md

 ## IOS/Macos

+### Media keys - Play/Pause, Next/Prev
+By default apple restricts app from reading what user presses on keyboard.
+In order to allow it - Jellybox would prompt you to open Settings -> Privacy -> Accessibility.
+Make sure you toggle on JellyBox player.
+If for some reason app isnt there - you can add it using +(plus) button at the bottom of list.

 ### Testing
 In order to join test you need to use testflight app(official Apple's way of testing apps).
 You can join testing here - [Test Flight](https://testflight.apple.com/join/LVj8KwAq)
 Current version supports both platforms - iOS and MacOS